LoyWeiWin/Grasshopper_3DScan_ARHMD/Docs/ReadMe.md

 For more details, see the [Wiki](https://github.com/LoyWeiWin/Grasshopper_3DScanning/wiki).

 ## Contributing
 Contributions to improve this workflow are welcome!

-Please follow the [contributing guidelines](https://github.com/LoyWeiWin/Grasshopper_3DScanning_Documentation/wiki/04_Contributing-Guidelines) in the wiki.
+### How to Contribute
+- Fork the repository and create a new branch for your changes.
+- Ensure code adheres to the existing style and conventions.
+- Submit a pull request with a clear description of your changes.

+### Reporting Issues
+- Use the GitHub Issues tab to report bugs or suggest features.
+- Provide a detailed description, including screenshots or logs if possible.

 ## Acknowledgements
 This project was independently developed as part of my personal initiative and commitment to advancing this field.